Studio Art with an Emphasis in History of Art & Visual Culture

 TWO AMAZING FACULTY MEMBERS

-Jeannine Kraft is a doctorate researcher in Irish studies with the National University of Ireland and is currently working on a book about the subject.
+Jeannine Kraft completed her PhD at the National University of Ireland, Galway.
 Critical Issues in the Contemporary Art World is one of her favorite classes to teach, as it helps students collaborate on a socially engaged art project with a local artist.

 At CCAD, Liz Trapp leads students through projects that are part research and part art making, bolstering modern-day work with a historical foundation.
 Her work earned her a nomination for a prestigious Gabr Foundation Fellowship from the East-West Center, allowing her to study the street art of Egypt.
 The fellowship’s collaborative approach continues to influence her today.